The Way International

 Salvation – “The Way” believes the unbiblical doctrine that once a person is born again, he receives the “Holy Spirit” and cannot lose it through any sinful act.

-Because “The Way” rejects the doctrines of the Godhead, the deity of Christ and the Holy, and hold to many other unbiblical beliefs as seen above, they are considered a cult and should not be accepted as a part of God’s faithful church.
+Because “The Way” rejects the doctrines of the Godhead, the deity of Christ and the Holy, and hold to many other unbiblical beliefs as seen above, they are considered as a false group and should not be accepted as Bible believing Christians.

 In His service,